flynx/argv.js/README.md

 	-> <result>
 ```

-Explicitly pass both a list of args and script path.
+Explicitly pass both a list of arguments and script path.
 ```
 <parser>(<argv>, <main>)
 	-> <result>